 White Collar Crimes

-General Counsel Services therefore serves as a perfect solution for such dilemma.
+General Counsel Services serves as a perfect solution for such dilemma.
 By purchasing a package of 50 hours, 75 hours, or 100 hours for legal services at a significantly reduced hourly rate to be used in one year, companies without the need of or can't otherwise afford a full-time in-house counsel can now have the benefits of an in-house counsel.

 As your general counsel, we will get to know each other better through our long-term relationship and we will act as your general counsel to handle general legal matters, overseeing your cases' needs and developments, and coordinate legal proceedings, including such as: